 Many of our world's sustainability challenges originate in choices such as: "either the planet or the economy" and "either protect the wolves or the farmer."
-Yet, Either-Or choices can be misleading, and have us believe there are win-lose solutions that work.
+Yet, either-or choices can be misleading, and have us believe there are win-lose solutions that work.
 But do they really?
 If the cost is high, do they still work?

-What may we be missing that these others are seeing when we find ourselves in a situation where we see it the right way, and others are wrong?
+It is reassuring to find ourselves in a situation where we see it the right way, and others are wrong.
+But at the same time, you sense that we may be missing what these others are seeing, that we don't.
 How could we all benefit from having a fuller picture?

-Can you think of an event or situation, however minor, where someone with a different opinion was able to step into your shoes?
+Here is a question to consider: Can you think of an event or situation, however minor, where someone with a different opinion was able to step into your shoes?
 How did it make you feel?
 How did it impact your attitude and your behavior?

-What if we could shape a world that makes room for different perspectives?
-Where you acknowledge others' points of view, and yours are also included by others?
+What if we could shape a world that makes room for different perspectives, where people acknowledge others' points of view?
+In a way, you are already feeling empathy for others, which is a valuable asset in these polarized times!